the-mason-jar/the-mason-jar/cocktails/the-bloody-mary/pickled-mary.md

 -----------

 * If you don't strain the veggies it'll come out a bit thick.
 Almost smoothly like, but not chunky.
 Some love it this way, others don't.
+* You can play a bit of mix n' match with the peppers for variety.
 * Add more pickle juice for a more pickley flavor.
 Add more tomato juice for a more traditional tomato flavor.
 * Go easy on both celery and pepper as they can overwhelm the taste a bit.